Yogeswarachary/Student-Visa-Risk-Intelligence-System/README.md

 ## Project Overview

-The **Applicant-Risk-Intelligence-and-Decision-Monitoring-System** simulates how applicant profiles can be analyzed for:
+The **Student-Visa-Risk-Intelligence-System** simulates how applicant profiles can be analyzed for:

 - Visa approval probability
 - Estimated visa processing time